 Photo: Ted Van Pelt from Mechanicsburg, PA, USA / CC BY (https://creativecommons.org/licenses/by/2.0)

 Our Top 10 Songs from The Cult looks at one of the great rock bands formed in the 1980s.
-The band broke onto the scene in 1984 with their first album entitled Dreamtime.
-However, it was the band’s second album that served as their breakthrough record.
+The band broke onto the scene in 1984 with their first Dreamtime album.
+However, the band’s second album served as their breakthrough record.
 That album entitled Love was released in 1985.
-Two years later, the band would release an album that would prove even more popular than it’s predecessor.
-The album entitled Electric would become a huge seller for the band.
-However, two years later in 1987 The Cult released the album Sonic Temple.
-That album would turn the band into a household name with the album’s massive hit “Fire Woman.”
-If you were a rock fan that had still not heard of The Cult in 1987, the release of the album Sonic Temple opened your eyes immediately.
+Two years later, the band would release an album proving even more popular than its predecessor.

-The Cult released two smoking live albums through their career including Dreamtime Live at the Lyceum in 1984 and Live at the Marquee in 1993.
-The Cult and their record companies also released some nice compilations such as Death Cult in 1988 and reissued in 1996, Pure Cult: for Rockers, Ravers, Lovers, and Sinners released in 1993, High Octane Cult: Ultimate Collection, 1984–1995 released in 1996, Pure Cult: The Singles 1984–1995 issued in 2000, The Best of Rare Cult also issued in 2000, Weapon of Choice in 2012 which was an iTunes exclusive and Electric Peace in 2013.
-No classic rock band’s catalog would be complete without at least one box set.
-The Cult released four.
-Those four included, Singles Collection: 1984–1990 released in 1991 as a rare limited edition with only ten thousand copies printed, Rare Cult released in 2000 as a rare limited edition with only fifteen thousand copies printed, Rare Cult: The Demos Sessions released in 2002 as a rare limited edition with only three thousand copies printed which was pretty surprising and, Love: The Omnibus Edition released in 2009.
+The Cult released two smoking live albums throughout their career, including Dreamtime Live at the Lyceum in 1984 and Live at the Marquee in 1993.
+The Cult and their record companies also released some excellent compilations such as Death Cult in 1988 and reissued in 1996, Pure Cult: for Rockers, Ravers, Lovers, and Sinners released in 1993, High Octane Cult: Ultimate Collection, 1984–1995 released in 1996, Pure Cult: The Singles 1984–1995 issued in 2000, The Best of Rare Cult also issued in 2000, Weapon of Choice in 2012 which was an iTunes exclusive and Electric Peace in 2013.

-The bands original members that appeared on their first album included Ian Astbury on vocals Billy Duffy on guitar Jamie Stewart on bass and Nigel Preston on drums.
-On the band’s second album Love the drum parts were split between Mark Brzezicki and Nigel Preston.
-The drummers seat in the Cult became a revolving door very reflective of the Spinal Tap spoof when the Cult hired a their third drummer for their third album Electric named Les Warner.
-Their fourth album Sonic Temple featured another different drummer named Mickey Curry.
-On the band’s fifth album longtime bassist Jamie Stewart left the band.
-Ian Astbury and Billy Duffy would remain the only original members on the band’s fifth release which featured new members Craig Adams on bass and Scott Garrett on drums.
+The band’s original members on their first album included Ian Astbury on vocals, Billy Duffy on guitar, Jamie Stewart on bass, and Nigel Preston on drums.
+On the band’s second album, Love, the drum parts were split between Mark Brzezicki and Nigel Preston.
+The drummer’s seat in the Cult became a revolving door very reflective of the Spinal Tap spoof when the Cult hired their third drummer for their third album Electric named Les Warner.

 After the release of their fifth album, The Cult broke up for about five years.
-They returned in 2011 with a new album entitled Beyond Good and Evil that featured former Guns N’ Roses sensational drummer Matt Sorum.
+They returned in 2011 with a new album, Beyond Good and Evil, featuring former Guns N’ Roses sensational drummer Matt Sorum.
 The band stood as a trio on the album.
-The band’s next album would feature two more new members with Chris Wyse on bass and John Tempesta on drums, Chris Wyse had also played with Ozzy Osbourne, while Tempesta had played with Rob Zombie.
-For the first time in years the band would actually retain the same lineup for their next release entitled Choice of Weapon in 2012.
-The bands most recent album entitled Hidden City issued in 2016 featured Bob Rock and Chirs Chaney splitting up the bass parts as Chris Wyse was not on the record.
+The band’s next album would feature two more new members Chris Wyse on bass and John Tempesta on drums, Chris Wyse had also played with Ozzy Osbourne, while Tempesta had played with Rob Zombie.
+For the first time in years, the band would retain the same lineup for their next release, entitled Choice of Weapon in 2012.
+The band’s most recent album, entitled Hidden City, issued in 2016, featured Bob Rock and Chirs Chaney splitting up the bass parts as Chris Wyse was not on the record.

 # 10 – Dirty Little Rockstar

-Riffs, riffs and more riffs all played on the bass define this killer song and a great way to open up our Cult songs list.
-The song “Dirty Little Rockstar,” was released on the Born Into This album.
+Riffs, riffs, and more riffs all played on the bass define this killer song and a great way to open up our Cult songs list.
+The song “Dirty Little Rockstar” was released on the Born Into This album.
 The record was released in 2007.

 # 9 – Edie (Ciao Baby)